ingameltd/node-przelewy24/README.md

-# przelewy24
+# Przelewy24 for NodeJS

-NodeJS Library for przelewy24
+NodeJS Library for Przelewy24.
+This library is written in Typescript to provide best typesafety.

+This library provides an elegant way to create/verify transactions easily.

 ```typescript
 const p24 = new Przelewy24(1234, 12, 'dsfsdfs', true)